-Dr. Christa Johnson serves as a key member of the OVPR leadership team as well as an advocate and an adviser to the vice president for research and operational activities.
-Dr. Johnson leads the implementation of programs and the deployment of resources to strengthen CSU’s research administrative support and guide the University in meeting the emerging research opportunities of the future.
-She oversees several divisions and service programs, including sponsored programs, ethical compliance, research services, research policy and education.
-Dr. Johnson is a leader in national research organizations such as the National Council for University Research Administration and holds a Ph.D. from Stanford University.
+Christa Johnson serves as a key member of the OVPR leadership team as well as an advocate and adviser to the vice president for research and operational activities.
+She leads the implementation of programs and the deployment of resources to strengthen CSU’s research administrative support and guide the university to meet the emerging research opportunities of the future.
+Johnson serves as the senior staff responsible for effective implementation of the VPR’s institutional agenda.
+She provides executive oversight of the OVPR and its divisions and serves as a liaison between the OVPR and stakeholders helping to achieve significant gains in productivity and impact.

-David Paterson serves as the assistant vice president for research, translation and commercialization.
-David works to expand industry sponsored research and relations.
-He also reviews and improves CSU industry engagement procedures, as well as provides guidance to CSU research facilities and colleges in cultivating new industry-related partnerships.
+David Paterson focuses his work in the translation and commercialization of research.
+He works to expand industry sponsored research and relations, reviews and improves CSU industry engagement procedures and provides guidance to CSU research facilities and colleges in cultivating new industry-related partnerships.

 Paterson has experience in academia, technology transfer and research and business and corporate development.
 Prior to CSU, he served as the vice president for out-partnering and alliance management and vice president of brand alliance management at Impax Laboratories where he established global industry partnerships.
 He also served as the director of U.S. academic liaison at GlaxoSmithKline, where he created research alliances and collaborations.
 Paterson holds a Ph.D. in plant biology from the University of Illinois Urbana-Champaign and a bachelor’s degree in botany from the University of Glasgow in Scotland.

 Dr. Heather Pidcoke leads the effort to enhance clinical and translational research support in recognition that CSU’s investigators are increasingly engaged in translating discoveries and applied sciences to human health solutions.